rbuchmann77/myconfig/README.md

 .. warning:: define your own user/email in:
    ``.gitconfig``

-Read installation steps from vimrc.
+Read installation steps from my vimrc.

 TODO
 ----